drj11/cv/README.md

 alongside occasionally other sports: horse-riding (hacking out, good flatwork), badminton, squash, swimming, yoga.

-I enjoy our garden and in 2014 I am pleased to have introduced two yew trees, *Taxus baccata*, to our curtilage.
+I enjoy gardening and in 2014 I am pleased to have introduced two yew trees, *Taxus baccata*, to our curtilage.
 The kitchen potager grows, with *Sanguisorba minor* and *Achillea millefolium* being recent additions.